Requirements for Recording Documents are as follows:

 - Acceptable page sizes are either 8 ½ inches x 11 inches or 8 ½ inches x 14 inches (Per Idaho Code 31-3205)

-- On the front of the first page of your document there needs to be a 3 inch by 3 inch blank space.
+- On the front of the first page of the document there needs to be a 3 inch by 3-inch blank space for the Recording Stamp.

 - Property must be located within Canyon County.

-- Recording clerks will ask for name of requestor, address and phone number.
+- Recording clerk will ask for name of requestor (person(s) or company requesting the document to be recorded), address and phone number.

 - Appropriate fees – Click on Fee Schedule for a full list of the fees.
 Set per Idaho Code 31-3205